 If you see a sudden change in habits—like a cat who never drank now hovering over the bowl, or a cat who stops drinking entirely—call your vet.

-Pro-tip: If your cat is straining in the litter box and nothing is coming out, don't wait.
-That's a medical emergency.
+Pro-tip: If your cat is straining in the litter box and little or nothing is coming out, don't wait.
+A urinary obstruction is a medical emergency, particularly in male cats.
+Cornell’s feline lower urinary tract disease guidance advises immediate veterinary attention for a suspected obstruction.

-Keeping your cat hydrated isn't just about avoiding a dry coat; it's about protecting their kidneys and keeping them out of the ER.
+Keeping your cat hydrated isn't just about avoiding a dry coat; it's about supporting overall health and helping you notice changes that may need veterinary attention.
 Does your cat prefer a bowl or a fountain?
 Sometimes the smallest change in how you serve the water makes all the difference.

 Keeping your cat hydrated is one of the best proactive moves you can make for their long-term health.
 Between switching to wet food, scattering more bowls around the house, or finally trying out a water fountain, you have plenty of ways to bypass their low thirst drive.
 Just keep a close eye on their bathroom habits—if things look off, your vet is your best resource.
 Is it time to turn your cat's dinner into a 'soup' tonight?